 - What do stroke recovery and the rehabilitation process look like?

 - What types of rehabilitation will be needed?

 - How do you choose the right rehabilitative environment?

 - Will physical, occupational, or speech therapy be needed?

 - How much medical care and support will be required?

 - What healthcare professionals will be part of the stroke recovery team to provide that care?

+Individuals are cared for by licensed practical nurses and can tap into the expertise of a medical director.
+An on-staff registered dietitian is available to develop nutritious menus that are imperative for brain health.
 For stroke survivors who may need an even greater level of care and attention, Ventana’s rehabilitation center, Ascend Rehabilitation, offers rehabilitation with short-term and long-term options.